 Select Create installation media and then Next.

 The default options are fine for most uses, so select Next.
-If you need a different language uncheck Use the recommended options for this PC and change the language drop down.
+If you need a different language, uncheck Use the recommended options for this PC and change the language drop-down.

-Leave USB flash drive checked.
+Leave the USB flash drive checked.
 It is also possible to create an ISO that you can burn to a DVD drive.
 Click Next.

-After the process is complete click Finish.
+After the process is complete, click Finish.
 It will delete the temporary files it downloaded and close.

-Congratulations the bootable Windows 10 USB is done.
+Congratulations, the bootable Windows 10 USB is done.
 You can now boot into it to install a fresh copy of Windows 10.